RAVEN ROCK RANCH

-To intercept & break the cycles of teen suicide, human trafficking, and domestic violence by pairing at-risk youth with rescued horses.
+To intercept & break the cycles of trauma, suicide, and domestic violence by pairing trauma-impacted people with rescued horses.

 Equine Facilitated Therapy for At-Risk Youth